Core Web Vitals for Framer Website Performance

 Websites with a 1-second load time see conversion rates that are 2.5–3x higher than slower-loading pages, making LCP a direct revenue driver.

-Related Read: How to Optimise Images and Assets on Your Framer Website for Faster Loading
+Related Read: How to Optimize Images and Assets on Your Framer Website for Faster Loading

 3.2 Preload Key Resources